-Some classes in the Internal Auditing, Tax, Public Accounting and General Accounting tracks, depending on jurisdiction, may count towards the 150-credit-hour CPA education requirement.
-Please note that the Smith School does not and will not make the determination for CPA exam eligibility.
-As each state's respective Board of Accountancy determines licensing requirements, students are advised to check the CPA examination and licensing requirements for the jurisdiction in which they wish to obtain a CPA license.
+Some classes depending on jurisdiction, may count towards the 150-credit-hour CPA education requirement.
+The Smith School does not and will not make the determination for CPA exam eligibility.
+Each state's respective Board of Accountancy determines licensing requirements, and students are advised to check the CPA examination and licensing requirements for the jurisdiction in which they wish to obtain a CPA license.

 Classes are held at two of our campus locations in Maryland – College Park and Rockville (Shady Grove).
 Both campuses are easily accessed from all points throughout the Washington, D.C., metropolitan region, which spans from Baltimore to northern Virginia.